Bender (Futurama): Voice

 When casting for Futurama, Bender's voice was the most difficult to cast, in part because the show's creators had not yet decided what robots should sound like.
 Because of this, every voice actor who auditioned, no matter for what role, was also asked to read for Bender.
 After about 300 auditions, even series co-creator Cohen attempted to audition after being told he sounded like a robot.
 John DiMaggio was eventually chosen for the role after his second audition.

-DiMaggio originally auditioned using his Bender voice for the role of Professor Farnsworth and used a voice later used for URL the police robot for Bender.
+DiMaggio originally auditioned using his Bender voice for the role of Professor Farnsworth and also used a voice later used for URL the police robot for Bender.

 He describes the voice he got the part with as a combination of a sloppy drunk, Slim Pickens, and a character one of his college friends created named "Charlie the sausage-lover".
 Casting directors liked that he made the character sound like a drunk, rather than an automaton.
 DiMaggio has noted that he had difficulty singing as Bender in "Hell Is Other Robots" because he was forced to sing the harmony part in a low key.

-On March 1, 2022, following publicized contract negotiations, DiMaggio confirmed he is reprising his role for the upcoming Hulu revival.
+On March 1, 2022, following publicized contract negotiations, DiMaggio confirmed he is reprising his role for the Hulu revival.